Torque3DResources/objectiveModule/README.md

 ```
 Objective::onSetInventory(%playerInst, %itemData, %currentAmount)
 ```
-> hooks into the inventory module to sync tracking of Objective-relevant items to $ObjectiveManager.items
+> hooks into the inventory module to sync tracking of Objective-relevant items to ObjectiveModule.items
 > completes an Objectives who's .collectionCount >= %currentAmount, including paused ones

 ```
 Objective::onClearInventory(%playerInst)
 ```
-> also resets the $ObjectiveManager.items
+> also resets the ObjectiveModule.items

 ```
 ObjectiveModule::onLoadMap()